mattssca/haploplotR/README.md

 2. Clone/download repository
 2. cd main folder
 4. Put output from InvertypeR in Input folder
+5. If session ID for UCSC genome browser is avaialble, add ID at end of line 5 in scripts/nn_haploplot.sh script, if not unique session ID will be generated
-5. Execute `haploplot_run.sh`
+6. Execute `haploplot_run.sh`

-* To add hyperlinks from UCSC genome browser to ideograms:
-  * Execute bedman.R scripts (scripts/pdfplot/scripts/)
-  * Execute urls2pdf_hgsid.pl script (scripts/pdfplot/scripts/) to parse variants with UCSC Genome Browser links

 ### Dependencies
 Package | Version | Enviroment